raulavila/web-crawler/README.md

 * The Crawler considers as different pages http://page1.com and http://www.page1.com
 * Same thing if the url contains query parameters, i.e. http://page1.com?param1=value, it would be considered a different page from http://page1.com
 * To avoid creating infinite loops, if a page has been visited is added to the map and ignored
 * If there's an error loading the page it's logged and ignored for the time being.
-The Crawler tries to navigate to files too (e.g. PDF's), same thing happens, error logged but link added to the map
+The Crawler tries to navigate to files too (e.g. PDF's), same thing happens, error logged but link added to the map.
+For some reason, links with anchors at the end fail too (e.g. http://site.com/page/#anchor)

  I've tried to create a generic solution, so the only classes that should be modified in the future are `LinkType` and `Crawler`